Dr Richard Dune

 Workforce training in health and social care is a multifaceted and intricate process that varies depending on the type of care provided, an individual's job responsibilities, and the care setting in which they work.
 Statutory and mandatory training is a crucial component of workforce development.
 Staff training helps to meet the necessary statutory requirements and the expectations of regulators such as the Care Quality Commission (CQC), Care Inspectorates (Wales and Scotland), or Regulation and Quality Improvement Authority (RQIA), as well as local authorities.

-Health and social care statutory and mandatory training programmmes cover a range of topics, such as health and safety; fire safety; equality, diversity, and human rights; infection prevention and control; manual handling of objects/people moving and handling; safeguarding adults/safeguarding children; basic life support/first aid at work; food safety/food hygiene; safe handling of medicines; documentation and record keeping; mental capacity and deprivation of liberty (DoLS).
+Health and social care statutory and mandatory training programs cover a range of topics, such as health and safety; fire safety; equality, diversity, and human rights; infection prevention and control; manual handling of objects/people moving and handling; safeguarding adults/safeguarding children; basic life support/first aid at work; food safety/food hygiene; safe handling of medicines; documentation and record keeping; mental capacity and deprivation of liberty (DoLS).

 It is important to note that all health and social care staff training links with the CQC’s new single assessment framework.
 The CQC key questions and quality statements (evidence) highlight the areas that inspectors examine to determine whether the care provider meets the necessary standards.